tytydraco/yessleep/out/I_manage_a_house_where_every_tenant_disappears_after_1_month.md

 I pulled it out.

 It was an ear.
 Darkened, rotten, with a torn hole where the piercing had been ripped out.
-The third tenant.

 I decided to push the chair to see what was underneath it, and with a lot of effort I managed to move it a foot to the side.